WaffleWhip/velocloud-cloud-init-builder/README.md

 | `PROMPT_MODE=off` | Run non-interactively |

 The installer echoes the Tailscale IP + WebUI port when it finishes; visit `http://<TAILSCALE_IP>:<PORT>` to continue building cloud-init payloads.

+## Networking

+Proof‑of‑concept deployments in this repository have been performed with **Tailscale** so you can quickly expose the WebUI and builder container across hosts without configuring complex VPNs.
+If you prefer a standalone VPN, WireGuard is another compatible option since the script only relies on Linux networking primitives.

+## Velocloud compatibility

+The installer has been tested with **Velocloud 4.5.0** only.
+Other versions may work, but incompatibilities are possible because newer packages or CLI changes were not validated yet.

 ## Verification